OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **7.4** Even if separate terms and conditions regarding term and cancellation are in place, both parties are entitled to immediate extraordinary termination for good cause at any time.
 Extraordinary termination for good cause is defined as an event which makes it unacceptable for the terminating party to continue the agreement until the end of the termination period, taking into account all circumstances of the individual case and weighing up the interests of both parties.
 A good cause for XING includes any of the following events:

-*   If the user fails to comply with any applicable legal provisions
+(a) If the user fails to comply with any applicable legal provisions

-*   If the user breaches a contractual obligation
+(b) If the user breaches a contractual obligation

-*   If the reputation of the services offered on the XING Websites is substantially impaired by the online presence of the user (if, for example, it is discovered after registration that the user has been convicted of a criminal offence, and if said conviction is known to other users)
+(c) If the reputation of the services offered on the XING Websites is substantially impaired by the online presence of the user (if, for example, it is discovered after registration that the user has been convicted of a criminal offence, and if said conviction is known to other users)

-*   If the user promotes any communities or associations, or any of their methods or activities, which are under surveillance by authorities responsible for public safety or the protection of minors
+(d) If the user promotes any communities or associations, or any of their methods or activities, which are under surveillance by authorities responsible for public safety or the protection of minors

-*   If the user causes harm to any other user(s) or
+(e) If the user causes harm to any other user(s) or

-*   If the user is a member of a religious sect or a denomination that is controversial in Germany.
+(f) If the user is a member of a religious sect or a denomination that is controversial in Germany.

 **7.5** In the event of a good cause in accordance with Section 7.4 and notwithstanding XING’s right to terminate the contract in accordance with Section 7.4, XING is entitled to

-*   delete contents posted by the user
+(a) delete contents posted by the user

-*   block the user’s access to the services on the XING Websites or to individual applications, or to
+(b) block the user’s access to the services on the XING Websites or to individual applications, or to

-*   issue a warning.
+issue a warning.

 **7.6** The user's right to claim reimbursement of any advance payments upon termination shall be excluded unless the user has terminated the agreement for good cause attributable to XING.
 In the following cases, the user shall not be entitled to claim reimbursement of any advance payments:

-*   If XING has terminated the contract for good cause
+(a) If XING has terminated the contract for good cause

-*   If XING has blocked the user’s access in accordance with Section 7.5
+(b) If XING has blocked the user’s access in accordance with Section 7.5

 8\.
 Responsibility for the user’s content, data and/or other information, availability